rferper/SDFI_thesis/README.md

 In all algorithms, the IF-THEN rules of the corresponding subgroups/transitions are modeled as fuzzy rules using a t-norm and a fuzzy implication function.

 The algorithms allow a custom selection of the fuzzy partitions and the fuzzy operators.
 Nonetheless, these specifications should be selected manually by the user.
-Some examples of this step are provided.
-Moreover, for an easier use of this code, there are available six different pairs of fuzzy implication function I and t-norm T, and three fuzzy partitioning methods (uniform, cmeans and fcm).
+Thus, for an easier use of this code, there are available six different pairs of fuzzy implication function I and t-norm T, and three automatic fuzzy partitioning methods (uniform, cmeans and fcm).

 Finally, in the folder phd_results all the code linked to the results presented in the thesis monograph can be found.